Hakulani/6003Machine-learing/README.md

 pip install streamlit
 pip install - r requirements.txt
 # How to run
 Streamlit is more than just a way to make data apps, it’s also a community of creators that share their apps and ideas and help each other make their work better.
-Please come join us on the community forum.
-We love to hear your questions, ideas, and help you work through your bugs — stop by today!
 ```
 import streamlit as st
 import pandas as pd